learn-co-curriculum/dsc-pca-covariance-matrix-eigendecomp/README.md

 ## The PCA Algorithm

-The general procedure for PCA:
+Recall that the general procedure for PCA is:

 1. Recenter each feature of the dataset by subtracting that feature's mean from the feature vector
 2. Calculate the covariance matrix for your centered dataset
 3. Calculate the eigenvectors of the covariance matrix
-4. Project the dataset into the new feature space: Multiply the eigenvectors by the mean centered features
+4. Project the dataset into the new feature space: Multiply the eigenvectors by the mean-centered features

 With that, let's start deconstructing some of these concepts.